Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Results and Discussion

 \subsection{Intent Discovery Methods}

 Results for the $4$ methods we evaluate are presented in Table~\ref{table:system_results}.
-The best methods are RBC and KPA, both able to uncover almost $40\%$ of the \silverintents, and reach an f1 of $0.47$-$0.48$.
+RBC has the highest coverage uncovering almost $45\%$ of the \silverintents, and reaching an f1 of $0.512$.
 These results also indicate the difficulty of this task, as the majority of \silverintents remain undetected.
-RBC has better precision, and not that far from that of the Oracle itself.
-However the fact that its recall is similar to KPA suggests more redundancy in RBC's \predictedintents.
+Note that better precision with worse recall, such as with K-Means compared to KPA, suggests more redundancy in the \predictedintents of the former.

-KPA is much better at the clustering measures.
-This might be due to KPA's matching engine, trained to match sentences with key points (similarly to intents in VIRA, key points are also concise representations of main points in the data).
+KPA is much better at the clustering measures, and is thus useful for finding good examples for each intent.
+This might be due to KPA's matching engine, trained to match sentences with key points (similarly to intents in \systemname, key points are concise representations of main points in the data).

-It should be noted that for simplicity we have used ``off-the-shelf'' methods with minor adaptations to resemble a real-world setting, where a user would like to get a fast impression of how well such methods perform for a given use-case with minimal effort.
-It's likely that with proper tuning of parameters, domain adaptation of underlying models etc., the performance would have been higher.
+It should be noted that for simplicity we have used ``off-the-shelf'' methods with minor adaptations, to resemble a real-world setting where a user would like to get a fast impression of how well such methods perform for a given use-case with minimal effort.
+It is likely that with proper tuning of parameters, domain adaptation of underlying models etc., the performance would have been higher.